harpur/GenomeR/README.md

 It also contains some data sets I use for honey bee data.
 I will add to this occasionally.

 # Data Sets
 "Hunt_markers.txt" contains a list of markers from Greg Hunt.
 These markers are from his QTL papers and the set here contains those.
 Some of these have been published and some have not.
 I found this list on Greg's desktop computer when I inherited the lab.
+I uploaded them to Dryad for their continued use:
+Harpur, Brock (2020), Hunt Honey Bee Markers , Dryad, Dataset, https://doi.org/10.5061/dryad.ns1rn8ppp

 "Solignac_x_Cornuet_2007_BeeLinkMap_Supp.xls" contains the OG honey bee recombination map.